nocturnio/component-markup-language/doc/compiler/Project.md

 # Project

 Project is the representation of a CML project.
-It is used to build a compiled application.
-The project's properties represent the pieces that will go into building.
+The object contains all the configurations of your project.

-**Example**
+## Project Structure

 ``` json
 {